-In an earlier post, we covered the intricacies of buying property in NYC as a foreigner.
+In an earlier post, we covered the intricacies of buying a property in NYC as a foreigner.
 As outlined, there are few obstacles to foreign investment in NYC real estate.
 Unlike many famous cities in the U.S. and worldwide, there are no special taxes levied on foreign buyers.
 However, this changes if you choose to sell or should you pass away.
-If you’re excited about moving to NYC or looking to invest, don’t start before first understanding the FIRPTA tax, Capital gains tax and estate tax.
+If you’re excited about buying real estate, understanding the FIRPTA tax is critical.

 What is the FIRPTA tax?

 However, with some planning, the FIRPTA withholding can be reduced or even eliminated.
 Foreign buyers should apply ahead of time by filing for an 8288-B Application for Withholding Certificate.
-This will reduce the FIRPTA amount at the time of closing.
-Many things go into determining the amount it can be reduced by, such as original purchase price, length of ownership, capital improvements, closing costs and the location of the seller’s residency.
-When scheduling a closing date for your sale, foreign buyers should keep in mind that it takes approximately 90 days for the IRS to process an application for a Withholding Certificate.
+It will reduce the FIRPTA amount at the time of closing.
+Many things go into determining the amount it can be reduced by, such as original purchase price, length of ownership, capital improvements, closing costs, and the location of the seller’s residency.
+When scheduling a closing date for your sale; foreign buyers should keep in mind that it takes approximately 90 days for the IRS; to process an application for a Withholding Certificate.

-There is no withholding required for U.S. citizens, permanent resident, and resident aliens.
-You can be classified as a resident alien if you meet the physical presence test of being present in the US for a minimum of 183 days in the current calendar year.
+There is no withholding required for U.S. citizens, permanent residents, and resident aliens.
+You can be classified as a resident alien if you meet the physical presence test of being present in the US for a minimum; of 183 days in the current calendar year.
 Or the substantial presence test of being present in the US for an average of 183 days over three years.